 The proper dosage can vary between sizes, ages, and breeds.
 Most Novox prescriptions come with 25mg, 75mg, or 100mg caplets.
 The easiest way to determine the proper dosage for your dog is to give them 1mg of Novox for each pound of bodyweight.
 However, your veterinarian should advise you on the proper dosage, so it's best to listen to what they have to say.

+When Rimadyl tablets are prescribed, it's important to follow the recommended dosage and administration instructions to avoid any stomach upset or discomfort.
 To administer Rimadyl tablets, it's best to include it with a meal.
 Make sure your dog drinks plenty of water after taking the medications to avoid any pain or discomfort.

 Sometimes life happens, and you may forget to give your pup their Novox.
 In that case, skip that dosage instead of doubling the next one.